spoons-and-mirrors/subtask2/README.md

 Subtask2 makes opencode commands into a powerful workflow orchestration system.
 Queue-up `prompts`, `commands`, `subtasks`, parallelize the parts you want and steer the agentic flow from start to finish.

-Compose as simple or complex a workflow as you want.
+Compose simple or complex workflows.
 If you already know opencode commands, you'll be right at home.

 `@openspoon/subtask2@latest`